IndomieGorengSatu/Mie/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Dad, can you put my shoes on?
+I don't think they'll fit me.